carlohamalainen/carlohamalainen.github.io/_posts/2008-08-16-pizza-recipe.md

   - Uncategorized
 format: image
 ---
-My pizza dough recipe is based on a recipe that I found on foodtv.ca called &#8220;Backyard Pizza Dough&#8221;.
-I can&#8217;t find a link to the original page.
+My pizza dough recipe is based on a recipe that I found on foodtv.ca called "Backyard Pizza Dough".
+I can't find a link to the original page.
 The original recipe called for 1 tbsp of salt which I believe to be far too much, I only use 1 tsp.

 The ingredients: